Attendance and Punctuality

 In addition, the team with the highest attendance for the week receives the attendance cup to display proudly in their classroom.

-School Council have decided on the following rewards for attendance of 96% and above.
+School Council will be consulting on the rewards for attendance of 96% and above.